-In a multi-user environment, a user who wants to add a certificate to a shared AddressBook store for other users to access should ask the administrator of the shared store to add the certificate.
+A user who wants to add a certificate to a shared AddressBook store for other users to access should ask the administrator of the shared store to add the certificate.

 Locating Certificate Store Databases

 You can specify your own names for certificate database files, and you can locate the databases anywhere you want.
 By default, PKCertTool names any certificate database it creates certificates.db.